catsec/scrambler/README.md

 # Catsec Wallet Word Scrambler

+Ever wondered what would happen if your wallet backup got stolen?

 Catsec Wallet Word Scrambler is a Rust-based tool designed to securely scramble wallet backup words using a password of your choice.
 It provides a way to enhance the security of your wallet by obfuscating your recovery words.
 The program supports scrambling and recovery workflows.

 ## Features